jarabe94/Predicting-the-Sentiments-of-Tweets-using-Machine-Learning/README.md

 ## Dataset Characteristics

-The dataset consists of six columns.
+The dataset consists of six columns and 1.6M rows.
 Based on the initial examination, here's a brief overview:

 - **label**: Appears to be the target variable with integer values, likely indicating sentiment (e.g., 0 for negative, 1 for positive).
 - **tweet_id**: Contains the tweet ID (also an integer).